Merkel meets Orban in Hungary to commemorate 'Pan-European Picnic' | DW | 19.08.2019

 The symbolic event 30 years ago was a show of support for a united Europe that led to the first exodus from behind the Iron Curtain.

 "The picnic was the biggest mass exodus from the GDR since the construction of the wall in 1961.
-The picnic turned into a world event," Merkel said, thanking Hungary for playing its part in opening the borders.
+The picnic turned into a world event" and reflected the values of "solidarity, freedom and a humane Europe" Merkel said, thanking Hungary for playing its part in opening the borders.

 Read more: Secrets of 'Pan-European Picnic' still shrouded in mystery 30 years later